ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ## Neovim

-To get a language server running with neovim is very easy because it has a built-in language client and neovim is build to be hacked.
+To get a language server running with neovim is very easy because it has a built-in language client and neovim is built to be hacked.

 ### Installing the Program

-First `Qlue-ls` needs to be available as executable binary on the system, neovim runs on.
+First, `Qlue-ls` needs to be available as executable binary on the system, neovim runs on.
 You could just build the binary from source.
 But to make it more convenient, I added the binary into two "repositories":